Question-Answering Dense Video Events: Related Works

-\paragraph{Dense Event Video Understanding} Dense video event understanding has primarily focused on captioning~\cite{krishna2017dense,wang2018video,lin2022swinbert,yang2023vid2seq}.
-However, optimizing for holistic sentence generation often results in over-fitting \cite{chen2020delving} and object hallucination \cite{rohrbach2018object}.
-MLLMs on the other hand, have shown strong capabilities for visual description~\cite{li2023blip,liu2024visual, maaz2023video, li2023videochat,lin2023video,ren2023timechat,xu2024pllava}.
-Yet, the subjective caption annotations and the sub-effective sentence-matching metrics (\eg, BLEU \cite{papineni2002bleu} and CIDEr \cite{vedantam2015cider}) make it challenging to evaluate these models, especially from a zero-shot perspective.
-Our work proposes to use question-answering as an alternative to evaluate the understanding and reasoning of dense video events.
+Dense video event understanding has primarily focused on captioning~\cite{krishna2017dense,wang2018video,lin2022swinbert,yang2023vid2seq}.
+However, optimizing for holistic sentence generation often results in several challenges.
+One common issue is overfitting~\cite{chen2020delving}, where models optimized for generating holistic sentences tend to perform well on training data but struggle with unseen data due to the complex variability in real-world events.
+Another issue is object hallucination~\cite{rohrbach2018object}, where models erroneously describe objects that are not present in the video, a phenomenon documented by Rohrbach~\etal~\cite{rohrbach2018object}.
+These challenges are exacerbated by the reliance on subjective caption annotations and the limitations of standard evaluation metrics like BLEU~\cite{papineni2002bleu} and CIDEr~\cite{vedantam2015cider}, which focus on sentence matching rather than video understanding.
+In light of this, we opt for question-answering as an alternative task to evaluate the understanding and reasoning of dense video events.

-\paragraph{Video Question Answering} VideoQA works are center on single event videos; this is reflected in the popular benchmarks, such as TGIF-QA \cite{jang2017tgif}, MSRVTT-QA and MSVD-QA \cite{xu2017video}, ActitivityNet-QA \cite{yu2019activitynet} and iVQA \cite{yang2021just}, and related techniques \cite{dai2023instructblip,maaz2023video,zhang2023llama,wang2023internvid,li2023llama}.
-The video clips in these benchmarks tend to be short or the questions are related to global events spanning the entire clips.
-NExT-QA~\cite{xiao2021next} advances somewhat by addressing multiple action relations in relatively longer clips.
-The videos, however, focus on daily life actions and lack complexity in multi-event understanding.
-We also note that some techniques claim for event VideoQA \cite{yin2023cross,liu2023cross,bai2024glance} but the events essentially refer to actions alone or single global event of short video.
-Compared with these works, our work shapes itself by studying multi-event comprehending and reasoning across long videos, where an event refers to a complete combination of subjects, actions, objects, time, etc \cite{krishna2017dense}.

-\paragraph{MLLMs for VideoQA} Most existing Video-LLMs are designed for short-video understanding \cite{xiao2024videoqa}.
-This includes the instruction-tuned models such as Video-ChatGPT \cite{maaz2023video}, Video-LLaMA~\cite{zhang2023video}, Video-LLaVA~\cite{lin2023video}, VideoChat~\cite{li2023videochat,li2023mvbench} and PLLaVA \cite{xu2024pllava}, and target-finetuned models like SeViLA \cite{yu2024self} and LLaMA-VQA \cite{ko2023large}.
-The short input (4$\sim$32 frames) restricts these models from handling long videos.
-Training-free approaches, such as ViperGPT \cite{suris2023vipergpt} and LLoVi~\cite{zhang2023simple}, handle long videos by traversing or dense-captioning the video.
-Traversal approaches cannot agglomerate multiple events interspersed at different times for joint reasoning.
-Therefore, we follow the Caption-then-QA pipeline of LLoVi~\cite{zhang2023simple}.
-Yet, we incorporate dedicated modules for enhanced dense-event capturing and event-grounded QA.